Retail

 Learn More

-This major group includes retail stores selling goods used for furnishing the home, such as furniture, floor coverings, draperies, glass and chinaware, domestic stoves, refrigerators, and other household electrical and gas appliances.
-Establishments selling electrical and gas appliances are included in this group only if the major part of their sales consists of articles for home use.
-These stores may also repair household appliances, radios, televisions, and stereo equipment, but do not primarily do so.
-Stores furnishing interior decorator service are classified according to the merchandise handled.
+This major group includes retail stores selling home furnishings such as furniture, floor coverings, draperies, glassware, chinaware, domestic stoves, refrigerators, and other household electrical and gas appliances.
+Establishments selling electrical and gas appliances are included only if the majority of their sales consist of home-use items.
+These stores may also offer repair services for household appliances, radios, televisions, and stereo equipment, but repair is not their primary function.
+Stores providing interior decorator services are classified based on the merchandise they sell.

 Food Service